Dealers

 Load board proliferation fragmented vetting.
 When a load board aggregates thousands of carriers, continuous quality monitoring becomes someone else's problem.

 Payment platforms made payouts frictionless.
-Zelle, Venmo, and app-based payments let fraudsters disappear before you've figured out what happened.
+App-based payments let fraudsters disappear before you've figured out what happened.

 What to do about it

-For what a vetted marketplace does differently, see Marketplace v Load Board v Brokers: What Dealers & Carriers Should Know
+For what a vetted marketplace does differently, see Marketplace vs. Broker vs. Load Board: What Dealers and Carriers Should Know.

 For the full cost picture beyond the rate, read The Hidden Vehicle Transportation Costs For Dealerships.